 How Life Insurance Works

 When you buy life insurance, you pay premiums to an insurance company.
-In return, the company agrees to pay a death benefit to your surviving spouse, children, or another beneficiary you choose.
-Many companies can provide this protection at an affordable cost, regardless of your age.
+In return, the company agrees to pay a death benefit to your beneficiary which can be anyone you choose, such as your spouse or children.
+Many companies can provide this protection, regardless of your age.

 All Policies Aren’t the Same

 Types of life insurance are divided into two broad categories: term and permanent.
 Term life coverage lasts for a set period of years.
 Permanent life, also known as whole life, can last as long as you live.

 |Protection for a set period of time||Protection that lasts a lifetime|

 |Rates that increase over time||Rates that don't usually increase|

 Why Choose Term Life Insurance?